Given the financial and societal impact of global business, there’s an urgent need to understand leadership personality.

 Leadership Personalities: Obsessives and Marketing Types

 I’ve been discussing leadership personalities and the importance of evaluating leadership potential using personality types.
-I believe that past performance isn’t sufficient for finding and selecting tomorrow’s leaders.
+Past performance isn’t sufficient for finding and selecting tomorrow’s leaders.
 There are too many complex global challenges that future leaders will face.

-An excellent book, Michael Maccoby in Narcissistic Leaders: Who Succeeds and Who Fails (Crown Business, 2012) offers a great review of personality types as they show up in leadership in organizations.
+An excellent book, Michael Maccoby in Narcissistic Leaders: Who Succeeds and Who Fails (Crown Business, 2012) offers a great review of personality types as they appear in leadership in organizations.